airbytehq/airbyte-dbt-models/connectors/source_facebook_marketing/WIP.md

 - [x] find the missing fields at the creative level
 - [x] replace specific database functions to cross-database macros, especially json functions (@marcosmarxm I found it in fivetran_utils as it does not exists in core)
 - [x] use the sources created by Airbyte
-- [ ] test the Fivetran analytical model and solve bugs
+- [x] test the Fivetran analytical model and solve bugs
+- [ ] final QA
-- [ ] restore the ability to union same-level tables accros databases or schemas
+- [ ] (restore the ability to union same-level tables accros databases or schemas)

 ## Step 3: Write instructions